mariellurbano/app-dev/README.md

 - **Cady Heron**: A homeschooled student who navigates the social hierarchy of North Shore High School.
 - **Regina George**: The popular but manipulative leader of the Plastics, known for her iconic catchphrases and mean girl antics.
 - **Janis Ian**: An outsider who befriends Cady and seeks revenge against Regina for past wrongs.

+## Themes
+Beneath its comedic surface, Mean Girls explores themes of friendship, betrayal, and the pressures of fitting in.
+It highlights the absurdity of high school cliques and the importance of staying true to oneself.